ArenKDesai/Aren-s-Notes/os lec.md

 ### Pipes
 Pipes can have multiple writers and readers.
 The pipe has an internal finite-sized buffer, and the writers are blocked if the pipe is full / readers are blocked if the pipe is empty.

+The buffer has a start and end pointer.